-Jill Marie O Brien's blog
+Jill Marie O Brien

-June 23rd, 2010 by Jill Marie O Brien
+Blog posts by Jill Marie O Brien

 Recently, I made a major change in my professional life.
 With that, I am engaging clients more independently and getting back to what I love, working with people and their dogs directly.
 However, as time has moved on and I have developed professionally, I have on occasion lost what it is like to be a new dog or puppy owner.